 Through all this, Brad and Mike stayed close.
 A few years later, they were fly fishing together in Colorado when the idea of starting their own line of fly rods came up.
 It started as a passing comment over a bottle of bourbon, but quickly gained steam as they shared their idea’s for an original rod with others who fly fish.
-Through a lot of hard work, research, development, faith, and luck, a fledgling company was born.
+Through a lot of hard work, research, development, faith, and luck, a fledgling fly fishing company was born.

 The name Walton actually comes from Brad’s son.
 Back when all this was just getting started, Walton was born a little early, just at 30 weeks to be exact.
 The entire time he was in the NICU, Brad and Mike were brainstorming names to call their company.
 It was suggested to name it all after Walt and it just stuck.
-Walton is now four years old and growing like a weed every day and couldn’t be better.
+Walton is now five years old and growing like a weed every day and couldn’t be better.
 Its obvious God has a plan for this kid.
 Hopefully he will like to fish.

 From humble beginnings to a true budding fly rod business showcasing the American Dream, one thing has remained the same; we will always put our ethics and integrity above all else.
 This is an honor and privilege and we do not take lightly.